 Travel Insurance Travel insurance is a requirement of our booking conditions and we recommend you investigate the options thoroughly to make sure that your trip is properly covered.
 Please be advised some insurers may require you to take out a policy within 15-20 days of booking your holiday to receive all of their insurance benefits.

 Visas If you are not from an EEA country you must have a valid passport to enter Ireland.
 It must be valid for the whole of your stay.
 You may also need a visa, depending on which country you are from.
-You can check if you need a visa by using the link below.
+You can check if you need a visa by visiting the Irish Naturalisation and Immigration Service website

 Custom Tours If you are thinking of extending your trip to Ireland, please contact our office for advice and suggestions for bespoke travel plans.